stalj/prg-basics/03-ControlStructures/ControlStructures.md

        print('Password too short (min.
 12 chars)')
     ```

-1. The electronic thermometer displays the temperature in degrees Celsius and verbal information according to the following criteria:
+1. The electronic thermometer prints the temperature in degrees Celsius and verbal information according to the following criteria:

     * It is extremely hot, for a temperature above 35 degrees,
     * It is hot, for a temperature above 30 degrees,